UBC-MDS/salesanalyzer/README.md

 ```

 ## Functions
-- `__name__`: Segments products into three categories: cheap, medium, expensive, based on price, and calculates their respective share in total revenue.
+- `segment_revenue_share`: Segments products into three categories: cheap, medium, expensive, based on price, and calculates their respective share in total revenue.
 - `predictSales`: Predicts future sales based on the provided historical data and the target.
 - `__name__`: Ranks the most returned products